 If you are a fashion guru or just the kind of individual who loves to look great all the time then you probably know just how difficult it is to look unique and in vogue every single day.
-Well African wear is the answer to all your fashion woes.
+Well, African wear is the answer to all your fashion woes.

-African wear varies not just in design but also origin, fabric, color and meaning.
+African wear varies not just in design but also origin, fabric, color, and meaning.
 You can virtually wear a different type of African attire every single day for the rest of your life if you choose to.
 You can wear Kenyan, Nigerian, Ghanaian, Senegalese, Rwandan, Ugandan, Egyptian and many others.

 Apart from your country of origin you can also choose the Kente, Kitenge, lace, leso, Gele, Iro, Isiagu, Kanzu, Kalasiris, Ntoma, brocade, and many more.
-Each of these countries have different tribes and each of these tribes have different African fashion unique to their own culture and practices.
+Each of these countries has different tribes and each of these tribes have different African fashion unique to their own culture and practices.
 When it comes to the variety front, African wear clearly is the best.